Seven Days (TV series): Production

 Three seasons of Seven Days were produced.
 All three seasons have been shown in North America, and by the BBC in the United Kingdom.

 Seven Days was based on an idea from Kerry McCluggage, then-president of Paramount Television.
 He pitched the idea to Christopher Crowe, who mixed it with his own research on Area 51 to create the series.
-The show wasn't a hit with reviewers, who criticized the show's "flimsy" premise and violence.
+The show was not well-received by reviewers, who criticized the show's "flimsy" premise and violence.

-Original cast member Sam Whipple, who played Dr. John Ballard, left the series four episodes into the third season, due to diagnosis of a cancer that was eventually fatal.
-He was replaced by Kevin Christy as young physics prodigy Andrew "Hooter" Owsley for the rest of the season.
+Original cast member Sam Whipple, who played Dr. John Ballard, left the series four episodes into the third season, due to a diagnosis of cancer that was eventually fatal.
+He was replaced by Kevin Christy as Andrew "Hooter" Owsley for the rest of the season.

-Justina Vail, who played Dr. Olga Vukavitch, quit the series before the end of the third season, though she agreed to film a few extra scenes to wrap-up her character's arc.
-Her departure and the tensions within the cast, as well as the show's low ratings, played a role in UPN's decision to not renew the series for a fourth season.
+Justina Vail, who played Dr. Olga Vukavitch, quit the series before the end of the third season, though she agreed to film a few extra scenes to wrap up her character's arc.
+Her departure and the tensions within the cast, as well as the show's low ratings, played a role in UPN's decision not to renew the series for a fourth season.

+Vail's final episode was the series' penultimate episode, "Born in the USSR" although she was seen as usual in the title sequence from the final episode, "Live: From Death Row".